tharun15/CKA/ckaexam2025/README.md

 1. Go to [killercoda.com/kubernetes](https://killercoda.com/kubernetes)
 2. Start a new Kubernetes playground scenario
-3. Clone this repository: `git clone https://github.com/tharun15/ckaexam2025.git`
+3. Clone this repository: `git clone https://github.com/tharun15/CKA.git`
+4. cd ckaexam2025
-4. Navigate to the task directory and run the execute.sh script
+5. Navigate to the task directory and run the execute.sh script
-5. Complete the task within the 1-hour session limit
+6. Complete the task within the 1-hour session limit
-6. If your session expires, simply start a new playground
+7. If your session expires, simply start a new playground

 ## Learning Path